Hagtronics/tinySA-Ultra-Phase-Noise/README.md

    Close the Matplotlib plot window before starting another run.

  Notes:
-   We are measuring noise, so for the best plot quality AVERAGE = 'aver16' is suggested.
+   We are measuring noise, so for the best plot quality set the "Trace Averaging" to 'aver16' (Averaging by 16 traces).
    If your center frequency drifts a 'small' amount then check the "Recenter after each Sweep" button.
    This will re-measure the signals center frequency after each offset band is measured.